guilherme-gm/KirieZ_DoraemonSoSMods/AlternativeFurnitureRotation/README.md

 - [Download BepInEx v5](https://github.com/BepInEx/BepInEx/releases)
 - [How to install BepInEx](https://docs.bepinex.dev/articles/user_guide/installation/index.html)

-After having it ready, download the latest version of the mod dll from the [Releases](https://github.com/guilherme-gm/KirieZ_DoraemonSoSMods/releases) page and add it to your BepInEx's plugins folder.
+After having it ready, download the latest version of the mod dll from the [Releases](https://github.com/guilherme-gm/KirieZ_DoraemonSoSMods/releases) page and add extract it to your BepInEx's plugins folder.
+**Important:** Both files must be kept inside the "AlternativeFurnitureRotation" folder.

 ## Building
 You will need Visual Studio 2019 and .NET Framework 3.5 installed.